-1. How can I help minimize impact of novel coronavirus on my travel business?
+1. How can I help minimize the impact of the pandemic on my travel business?

 - Consider your cancellation policy carefully and decide whether it will benefit your long-term relationship with your travelers to offer credits or no cancellation penalties to encourage future bookings.
 Also consider allowing them to transfer their bookings to others like a gift certificate.

 - Monitor countries on your itineraries to understand if border closures or traveler bans may create problems for your travelers when returning home

 - Consider if it is best to cancel your trip to protect your traveler’s health and ensure a good experience

 - Offer any support needed regarding hotel, air, and transportation cancellations

 - Communicate regularly to your clients and guests